-(c) At any time during the term of this Agreement, either party may reopen negotiations with respect to new or existing job titles and the salary ranges to which they should be assigned.

-26.2.
-Severability and Savings.
-If any provision of this Agreement is held invalid by operation of law or by a court or other tribunal of competent jurisdiction, such provision shall be void, but all other provisions not affected thereby shall continue in full force and effect.

-26.3.
-Term of Agreement.
-This Agreement shall be effective immediately and shall continue in full force and effect through December 31, 2008.

-26.4.
-Negotiation of Successor Agreement.
-The parties shall commence negotiations for a successor Agreement on or after October 1, 2008.
+- (a) At any time during the term of this Agreement, either party may reopen negotiations with respect to new or existing job titles and the salary ranges to which they should be assigned. - 26.2 Severability and Savings.
+If any provision of this Agreement is held invalid by operation of law or by a court or other tribunal of competent jurisdiction, such provision shall be void, but all other provisions not affected thereby shall continue in full force and effect. - 26.3 Term of Agreement.
+This Agreement shall be effective immediately and shall continue in full force and effect through December 31, 2017. - 26.4 Negotiation of Successor Agreement.
+The parties shall commence negotiations for a successor Agreement on or after October 1, 2017.